-The fiscal year (FY) 2025 Meat, Poultry, Egg, and Milk (MPEM) and the FY 2025 AGRI Value-Added Grants will be administered as a single program with two application tracks.
+The AGRI Meat, Poultry, Egg, and Milk (MPEM) and AGRI Value-Added Grants are administered as a single program with two application tracks.
 Meat, poultry, egg, and milk processing businesses should use this application as it is tailored to their businesses.